-10. The terms of the contest must be fulfilled.
-No work that comes out of this period will be accepted.
+10. Contest deadlines must be met.
+No work that leaves this period will be accepted.

-11. Stories can be edited only during the contest term.
-Once closed, no change will be accepted.
+11. Stories can be edited only during the contest period.
+Once closed, no changes will be accepted.

-12. Once the winners have been announced, they should write to [email protected] to coordinate the delivery of the prizes.
-If the winner is not pronounced within 15 days, the prize will be awarded to the second place.
+12. Once the winners have been announced, they should write to [email protected] to coordinate the awards ceremony.
+If the winner does not pronounce within 15 days, the prize will be awarded to second place.

-13. You do not need to participate since the first day, you can do it whenever you want while the contest is open.
+13. You do not need to participate from day one, you can do it whenever you want while the contest is open.

-14. Participation in this contest means that the user knows and accepts the bases thereof.
+14. Participation in this contest means that the user knows and accepts the bases of it.

-15. We also have competitions in other languages -Spanish and Portuguese-, you can see them in the contest section of each language.
+15. We also have contests in other languages -Spanish and Portuguese-, you can see them in the contest section of each language.

 1. Go to www.getinkspired.com

-4. Choose the type of story you want to publish, in the case of the contest it must be: SHORT STORY
+4. Choose the type of story you wish to publish, in the case of the contest it would be: STORY WITH CHAPTERS

 5. Write the title of your story and the category (in this case it would be POETRY).
 The title can be edited later if you wish.